 - The Agent uses three users with different connection levels: Admin, General (optional), and Limited (optional).
 These can be created manually or by the installation and configuration process. - Typically, one Agent is installed per host, and the Agent monitors the host and all MySQL instances on it.
 An Agent may also monitor remote MySQL instances. - Agents automatically detect MySQL instances on a host.
 Adding the new MySQL instance may be performed in the MySQL Enterprise Monitor UI or from the command line. - Choosing a MySQL Instance to monitor during the installation is optional.
-If you choose to define a MySQL Instance while running the Installer, additional MySQL Instances on the host are detected and reported in the MySQL Enterprise Monitor User Interface.
-From there, you can add the appropriate configuration information.

-• In order to properly detect a local connection in IPv6, the Agent requires that forward resolution exists on the system from localhost to ::1, which could mean editing the /etc/hosts configuration file.
+If you choose to define a MySQL Instance while running the Installer, additional MySQL Instances on the host are detected and reported in MySQL Enterprise Monitor User Interface.
+From there, you can add the appropriate configuration information. - To detect a local connection in IPv6, the Agent requires forward resolution configured on the system from localhost to ::1, which could mean editing the /etc/hosts configuration file.

-This is because the "SHOW PROCESSLIST" statement always reports "localhost" even when bound to ::1 without an address resolution.
-If localhost resolution is not configured for IPv6, the Agent cannot detect a local IPv6 MySQL server connection, even when it occurs.
+This is because the SHOW PROCESSLIST statement always reports localhost even when bound to ::1 without an address resolution.
+If localhost resolution is not configured for IPv6, the Agent cannot detect a local IPv6 MySQL server connection.